jochenjonc/blog-component-state/README.md

 As a minimal requirement to create state we should have at least the last emission of each source to compute a state.

 If we compose state we have to consider that every operator returns cold observables.
-(Operators that return `ConnectableObservable` are not really operators as they are not compos-able)
+(Operators that return `ConnectableObservable` are not operators as they are not compos-able)

 So no matter what we do before, after an operation we get a cold observable, and we have to subscribe to it to trigger the composition.
 I call this situation cold composition, as with selector functions in i.e. publish we are also able to create hot compositions.